vengi-voxel/vengi/docs/voxconvert/Index.md

 Generate a lod scaled by 50% from the input model.

-`./vengi-voxconvert -s infile.vox lod1.vox`
+`./vengi-voxconvert -s --input infile.vox output.vox`

+## Merge several models

+Merge several models into one

+`./vengi-voxconvert --input one.vox --input two.vox --output onetwo.vox`

 ## Generate from heightmap

 Just specify the heightmap as input file like this:

-`./vengi-voxconvert heightmap.png outfile.vox`
+`./vengi-voxconvert --input heightmap.png --output outfile.vox`

 ## Execute lua script

 Use the `--script` parameter:

-`./vengi-voxconvert --script "cover 2" infile.vox outfile.vox`
+`./vengi-voxconvert --script "cover 2" --input infile.vox --output outfile.vox`

 This is executing the script in `./scripts/cover.lua` with a parameter of `2`.

-`./vengi-voxconvert --script "./scripts/cover.lua 2" infile.vox outfile.vox`
+`./vengi-voxconvert --script "./scripts/cover.lua 2" --input infile.vox --output outfile.vox`

 This is doing exactly the same as above - just with a full path.